 Graduating from the Victorian College of the Arts in 2018 with a Bachelor of Fine Arts (Film and TV), his graduate film, Blackwood, received international acclaim, picking up the Filmmaker To Watch Award (Atlanta Film Festival), Luggi Waldleitner Award for Best Screenplay (Filmschoolfest Munich), and Best Cinematography (Flickerfest), going on to screen at a handful of other Oscar and BAFTA Qualifying festivals.
 Blackwood is now available for streaming on Kweli TV, Argo, and NoBudge.

-Kalu’s most recent film, The Moon and Me, received post production funding from The City of Melbourne, and recently had its world premiere at the Oscar Qualifying Pan African Film Festival in Los Angeles.
+Kalu’s most recent film, The Moon and Me, received post production funding from The City of Melbourne, had its world premiere at the Oscar Qualifying Pan African Film Festival, and will be housed at the Museum of African Diaspora in Oakland, California as part of their 'Beyond the Sky' exhibition (late 2021).

 currently located, Melbourne/Naarm